Mwahaki King.

 About Mwahaki King:

-Mwahaki King is by profession a foreign policy analyst and international programming specialist with experience in university administration and international student programming.
+Mwahaki King is by profession a policy analyst and international programming specialist, with experience in university administration and international student programming.
 She holds a master's degree from The Fletcher School of Law and Diplomacy, Tufts University, where she focused on the administrative inner workings of international organizations such as The United Nations and European Union, as well as the thematic issues of socioeconomic development in The Caribbean and foreign policy in the Middle East.

 Ms. King has professional experience working with non-profits on development issues, and with universities and high schools on administration, admissions, and international student programming.
 She is comfortable working in dynamic, fast-paced multi-cultural environments and able to multitask efficiently.
 She works well both independently or as part of a team.